samahatem387/CODSOFT-Movie-Ticket-Booking-System/README.md

 2. Run the compiled executable.
 3. Follow the prompts to select a movie, choose seats, and make bookings.
 4. Enjoy the movie!

-## Contributing

-Contributions are welcome!
-If you have any ideas for improvements or new features, feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.